Frequently Asked Questions

 Some clients may choose to build over basements; concrete basement floors can provide thermal mass for the house if they have a south face and the required glass.
 But, depending on the difficulty of excavation, walk-out basements with fully glazed south faces can sometimes cost only slightly less to build than houses, and this savings comes with trade-offs that must be carefully considered.

-- The main first floor living space will not have direct south garden access; it cannot have a south-facing deck because a deck will shade the basementÍs thermal mass in winter.
+• The main first floor living space will not have direct south garden access; it cannot have a south-facing deck because a deck will shade the basementÍs thermal mass in winter.
 Accordingly, immediate first floor access to the outdoors must be designed for the east, west or north sides of the house.
 The south side of the house can have shallow balconies that shade the basement windows below.

-- The main living space can utilize the solar mass of the basement if the two are connected for rising warm air.
+• The main living space can utilize the solar mass of the basement if the two are connected for rising warm air.
 Otherwise, the main living space will also require a strategy for incorporating thermal mass in its walls or floor – or be designed as solar tempered rather than passive solar.
 (Solar tempered spaces have south windows but do not have adequate thermal mass; to avoid wild temperature swings, south glazing must be smaller than in a passive solar space.)

-How do houses built with SIPs wall systems compare with your AAC/passive
+• How do houses built with SIPs wall systems compare with your AAC/passive solar houses?
+How about post and beam timber frame houses?

 SIPs (Structural Insulated Panels) are made from polystyrene and OSB (Oriented Strand Board), which are not environmentally friendly materials – and they have all the fire and insect problems of conventional wood houses.
-SIPs walls have a higher insulation value than AAC, but this seems irrelevant when given the high performance of our houses and all the environmental tradeoffs.
+SIPs walls have a higher insulation value than AAC, but this is irrelevant given the high performance of our houses and all the environmental tradeoffs.

 SIPs houses can be conventional or they can be passive solar.
 SIPs can be incorporated in post and beam construction.

-SIPs is more expensive than AAC wall systems; and post and beam is astronomically more expensive.
+SIPs are more expensive than AAC wall systems; and post and beam is astronomically more expensive.
 In the account below, Virginia Hill compares her post and beam house that used SIPs with our AAC passive solar houses.
 She has the unusual advantage of having acted as her own contractor in building both a conventional post and beam timber frame house and one of our passive solar AAC SunGarden Houses.

 “The positive aspects of timber framed houses are vaulted ceilings with lots of high windows making the great room flooded with light and open space.
 Unfortunately the very elements that create this beautiful environment are a drawback to comfortable living.
 Open space is noisy and not private.
 Bright, open space is very useful for large public gatherings in churches and theatres but for people living together there is no place to go to be alone or quiet.
 Further the outside focus from the windows is to look up to the heavens but it is not easy to view the ground or see the garden.